 A single TokenChannel can consist of a combination of HDX and FDX connections.
 For example, a TokenChannel consisting of three connections can have one HDX and two FDX connections.
 However, both ports in each interconnected pair must be either HDX or FDX.
-In addition, all ports in a single TokenChannel must belong to the same TrCRF on the Catalyst 3900.
+In addition, all ports in a single TokenChannel must belong to the same Token Ring Concentrator Relay Function (TrCRF) on the Catalyst 3900.
+The ports of an ISL or ATM module cannot be used in a TokenChannel.